webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ### Browser Windows

+Sets the number of browser windows that are open and visiting pages during a crawl.
 Increasing the number of browser windows will speed up crawls by capturing more pages in parallel.

+There are some trade-offs:

-This will also increase the amount of traffic sent to the website and may result in a higher chance of getting rate limited.
+- This may result in a higher chance of getting rate limited due to the increase in traffic sent to the website.
+- More execution minutes will be used per-crawl.

 ### Crawler Release Channel